faradey/madock/docs/workflow.md

 through, so `cd release/current` and `cd -P release/current` destroy different things.
 The confirmation now says which directory the delete will actually be given

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`--registry-only` runs on an installation that forbids this command when the entry named is not a project of its own — source gone, link broken, or path inside another project.
+It leaves volumes and images alone, so the exemption cannot destroy data

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An installation can forbid this command, and `prune --with-volumes` with it — see `allow_destructive_commands` in [config.md](config.md). madock-pro ships it forbidden